nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Edits the student at the specified `INDEX`.
 The index refers to the index number shown in the displayed student list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the student will be removed i.e adding of tags is not cumulative.
 * You can remove all the student’s tags by typing `t/` without specifying any tags after it.

 Examples:
-* `editStudent 1 s/A0221111L e/johndoe@u.nus.edu` Edits the student number and email address of the 1st person to be `A0221111L` and `johndoe@u.nus.edu` respectively.
+* `editStudent 1 s/A0221111L e/johndoe@u.nus.edu` Edits the student number and email address of the 1st student to be `A0221111L` and `johndoe@u.nus.edu` respectively.
-* `editStudent 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+* `editStudent 2 n/Betsy Crower t/` Edits the name of the 2nd student to be `Betsy Crower` and clears all existing tags.

 ### Delete a student: `deleteStudent`